wunderwuzzi23/blog/content/posts/2024/chatgpt-persistent-denial-of-service.md

 Additionally, users can also entirely disable the memory feature!

+## Demonstration

+Here is a video showing the POC end to end:

+{{< youtube Fo5YZmZDgdU >}}

+Be prepared to clean up the memories of your parents' ChatGPT during the holidays.

 ## Conclusion

 This post highlighted the first time we saw a memory attack that causes a persistent denial of service for a user, which means the denial of service attack remains effective across chat sessions.